hazelcast/hazelcast/hazelcast-documentation/src/Map-MapListener.md

   }
 ```

-Within the sample code, a `MapPartitionLostListener` implementation is registered to a map that is configured with 1 backup.
+Within this example code, a `MapPartitionLostListener` implementation is registered to a map that is configured with 1 backup.
 For this particular map and any of the partitions in the system, if the partition owner node and its first backup node crash simultaneously, the given `MapPartitionLostListener` receives a
 corresponding `MapPartitionLostEvent`.
 If only a single node crashes in the cluster, there will be no `MapPartitionLostEvent` fired for this map since backups for the partitions owned by the crashed node are kept on other nodes.

-Please refer to the [Distributed Events section](#distributed-events) for more information about partition lost detection and partition lost events.
+Please refer to the [Partition Lost Listener section](#partition-lost-listener) for more information about partition lost detection and partition lost events.